-A dozen years ago, along with retirement to Parksville on British Columbia's Vancouver Island, my art career took seed.
-Proudly Canadian, I'm inspired by our superb landscapes and wildlife that one can paint.
-No doubt, my lifelong passion for gardening also influenced the choice of works below.
-Most are oil on canvas but there are also a few recent watercolour and acrylic paintings.
-I'm a member of the Federation of Canadian Artists.
+Fifteen years ago, after retiring to Craig Bay in Parksville on Vancouver Island, my art career began to take root.
+Proudly Canadian, I draw inspiration from our country's superb landscapes and wildlife that one can paint.
+My lifelong passion for gardening has also 3influenced the selection of works presented here.
+Most are oil paintings on canvas, complemented by a few recent pieces in watercolour and acrylic.
+I am a member of the Federation of Canadian Artists.
 Thanks for taking time to browse. - Carol Chilton

 Belted Kingfisher

 18" x 24" oil on canvas.
-This large, male kingfisher is about to land on a log outcrop.
-It will perch until it spots a fish and then dive headlong into the water for the catch.
-Belted kingfishers inhabit our coastal wetlands all seasons so their rattling call is well-known.
+This large, male kingfisher is about to land on a log outcrop in our local coastal wetlands.
+From this perch, it wiil dive headlong into the water to catch the fish it spots.
 The painting is based on a shot by Tony Markle, an outstanding Craig Bay photographer.

 Sunflower - People's Choice Award